 - What type of content meets their needs?

 Once you know who your audience is, you’ll have a better idea of what topics to cover on social.
 To keep things fresh, try to include a variety of educational content, entertainment pieces, behind-the-scenes information, and specials.
 It’s important to balance these so your readers don’t feel overloaded in any one area.
 Another tip is to only communicate when you have something new to share.
 While this isn’t always possible, do your best to set it as a goal.

 - When should we post updates?

 The key here is to be consistent, by delivering quality content on a frequent basis to keep pet owners coming back for more.
 We usually suggest posting at least once daily, but no less than three times a week at minimum.
-This part of your plan should look at what kind of posts make the most sense at different times throughout the year, i.e. tick season, so a strategy might be “Jan/Feb series of posts outlining the potential risks and benefits of tick prevention”.
+This part of your plan should look at what kind of posts make the most sense at different times throughout the year.
+For example, during tick season your strategy might involve a series of posts outlining potential tick infestation risks and the benefits of prevention.

 - Where is the best place for each type of post?

 Not all social media platforms are built the same, so you definitely want to be selective in terms of which type of content you post, and where.
 A text-heavy post might flourish on Facebook, yet flop on Instagram, for example.
 You’ll now want to consider which messages will go in which platforms, which we’ll look at more in the Content Plan.